unvhulk/backend-task-api/README.md

-# Save the README content to a Markdown file

-readme_markdown = """\

 # 📝 Task Management API

 A backend-only RESTful API built with **Node.js**, **Express**, **MySQL (via Sequelize)**, and **JWT** for secure authentication.